sersergious/portfolio/README.md

 - MDX for blog, projects, and research content
 - shadcn/ui components + Framer Motion for a polished UX
 - Resend for contact emails
-- Vercel AI SDK + Groq (for the upcoming chat assistant)

 ## Unique features